Grow the Game of Golf.

 We either need to get existing golfers to play more (increase demand), or create new golfers that actually play the sport (increase supply).
 Our mission at Operation 36 is to work on increasing the supply of golfers.

-The big problem that Operation 36 solves for coaches is transitioning to a play-centered beginner coaching program.
+The big problem that Operation 36 solves for coaches is making it easy to transition from traditional instruction to a developmental coaching program.
 We have seen that if you change the way beginners are introduced to the game, everyone wins.
 Five lessons before you are ready to get on the course is not the answer.
 You are creating a “Golf Instruction Customer” and not a “Golf Course Customer.”
-Golf Professionals who want to have the biggest impact create both and can prove it with solid programming.
+You will lose the golfer to another activity if they don't play the game.
+Golf Professionals who want to have the biggest impact make the transition to Developmental Programming.

 So, what do we replace the vague statement of “Grow the Game” with at Operation 36?